Top EU court ditches transatlantic data transfer deal | Law-Order

 Kewley said the outcome could be that more customer data remains stored in Europe, which is what happened after Safe Harbour was annulled.
 Judges upheld the validity of another data transfer mechanism known as standard contractual clauses (SCCs).

 Schrems said this meant companies that fall under U.S. surveillance laws, such as Facebook, could not use the clauses to shift data to the United States.
-"Facebook will have to literally split their system somehow into two parts and then reconnect the parts that are necessary."
+"The importance of the judgment cannot be underestimated.
+While companies can still rely on SCCs, underlying transfers will be subject to much greater scrutiny," said David Dumont, data privacy partner at Hunton Andrews Kurth LLP in Brussels

+Facebook welcomed the decision on SCCs.
+"These are used by Facebook and thousands of businesses in Europe and provide important safeguards to protect the data of EU citizens," Nagle said.

-Schrems said before the case that transactions by Europeans such as booking a hotel or a hire car in the United States or sending an email to someone there would not be affected.
+Schrems said before the ruling that transactions by Europeans such as booking a hotel or hire a car in the United States or emailing someone there would not be affected.
 His concerns centered more on the way personal data is stored.
 Microsoft said Thursday's rulings did not affect its customer's ability to transfer data between the EU and the United States using the Microsoft cloud.

 ALSO READ